 Window placement is calculated using the azimuth and altitude of the region.
 In Iowa, southern windows maximize heat during winter months.
 In the summer, the overhang, calculated at a precise angle, blocks direct sun, but still allows for significant day lighting.
 Windows on the North and West detract from climate comfort, and therefore are minimized.
 In addition, the sun porches on the southern side of the house acts as a passive heating unit during winter months.
 Our double-thick walls help to retain this precious heat , keeping residents toasty in the winter!

 The EcoVillage houses feature a superior method of framing: 10 inch walls on a double stud frame.
 The average home in America is constructed with a 4-6” wall.
 Our 10” double thick walls and dual frame not only provide superior insulation, but also creates a remarkably solid structure that surpasses the most rigorous building inspection.

 At the EcoVillage, 5 houses share a 30 amp circuit, whereas one standard home alone would have 200 amps.
-We can downsize this system because the house itself is more efficient; retains heat easily, utilizes compact fluorescent or LED lighting which run no heat or excess energy, and our Earth Air Tubes climate control system uses a mere70 watts of energy, whereas traditional air conditioning uses a minimum of 200 watts.
+We can downsize this system because the house itself is more efficient, retaining heat in the winter and coolness in the summer.
+We utilize efficient lighting which runs no heat or excess energy, and several of our homes have an Earth Air Tubes climate control system for summer cooling and dehumidifying.
+This system uses a mere 70 watts of energy, whereas a small air conditioner typically uses 1200 watts.